 - over half of the results have accuracy up to 100 px (and 75% up to 150 px),

 - almost every result contains in the range of 0 - 300 px so that we can assume higher values as gross errors,

 - gross errors aren’t common and don’t affect the accuracy,

-- results were obtained from different participants (random people without knowledge about how the technology works or how important it is to follow the instructions) indifferent environments like devices used, lightning conditions, head movements, etc., so they are realistic.
+- results were obtained from different participants (random people without knowledge about how the technology works or how important it is to follow the instructions) and indifferent environments like devices used, lightning conditions, head movements, etc., so they are realistic.

 Read more here: RealEye Technical Whitepaper.

-Please remember, that the better hardware/software your participant has, the more accurate results you'll get.
+Please remember that the better hardware/software your participant has, the more accurate results you'll get.
 Check the recommended requirements.

 Katarzyna Wisiecka, Krzysztof Krejtz, Izabela Krejtz, Damian Sromek, Adam Cellary, Beata Lewandowska, and Andrew Duchowski.
 2022.
 Comparison of Webcam and Remote Eye Tracking.
 In 2022 Symposium on Eye Tracking Research and Applications (ETRA' 22).
 Association for Computing Machinery, New York, NY, USA, Article 32, 1–7. https://doi.org/10.1145/3517031.3529615